NCodeGroup/OctoPack/readme.md

 2. From the View menu, open Other Windows -> Package Manager Console
 3. In the Default Project drop down, choose the ASP.NET web site or Windows Service project that you would like to package

-Install the OctoPack package by typing:
+Install the NCode.OctoPack package by typing:

-    Install-Package OctoPack
+    Install-Package NCode.OctoPack

 You will see output similar to this: